ElPaisano/EscriBot/README.md

 - An OpenAI API key
 - A terminal
 - Python 3
-- All packages used in `escribot.py` installed (use pip or pip3)
+- All packages used in `escribot.py` installed.
+You can use pip or pip3 for this:
+  - `re`
+  - `langchain`
-- Patience (this script is currently not optimized and hacky, so it takes a few minutes to complete.
-Also, GPT has issues sometimes)
+- Patience.
+This script is currently not optimized, so it takes at least a minute to complete, and can take 5-10 minutes for longer files.
+Also, GPT breaks sometimes.

 ## Instructions for Use

-1. Copy `escribot.py` to your local machine (you don't need the README).
+1. Copy `escribot.py` to your local machine.
+You don't need the README.
 2. Edit the following empty variables in `escribot.py`:
    - `file_path`: set this to the full path of the file that you would like reviewed (e.g. `\Users\me\mydocs\doc.md`).
    - `report_path`: set this to the full path of the report to be generated (e.g. `\Users\me\gpt-reports\report-1.md`).